mpv-player/mpv/.github/ISSUE_TEMPLATE/2_bug_report_linux.md

 ---
-name: 'Report a Linux Bug'
+name: 'Report a Linux Issue'
-about: 'Create a report for a runtime related Linux Bug'
+about: 'Create a report for a runtime related Linux Issue'
 title: ''
 labels: 'os:linux'
 assignees: ''